dimi309/gloom/README.md

 ... and run the game from the `bin` directory.

-In order to build the game to use vulkan, execute `conan install . -o vulkan=True`.
+In order to build the game to run on Vulkan, execute `conan install . -o vulkan=True`.
 Otherwise, OpenGL is used by default.